rasjones/Flowplayer-DevKit/flash/pseudostreaming/trunk/README.txt

 -----
 - The plugin now comes with two versions, the byte-range enabled version is now in a different SWF to reduce the size of the standard version that does not have the byte range request powered seeking support.
+Fixes:
+- #214 , need to reset the datastore on completion or else time won't reset when seeking mp4 clips

 3.2.6
 -----